Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Double-wall vs single-wall.
 A double-wall tent has a mesh inner tent and a rainfly.
 Single-wall tents just have one waterproof wall so they are lighter.
 Managing condensation may be a challenge with single-wall tents since the condensation forms inside your tent rather than on the rainfly.

-Trekking pole tent vs non-trekking pole tent.
-Trekking pole tents swap dedicated tent poles for trekking poles.
+Trekking pole vs non-trekking pole tent.
+Trekking pole tents are pitched using trekking poles.
 This means you save the weight of the tent poles since you’re probably already carrying trekking poles.
-Trekking pole tents are always non-freestanding, but can be very spacious, light, and inexpensive.
+Trekking pole tents are always non-freestanding.

-The most ultralight of tents are all single-wall (usually made of expensive DCF), non-freestanding, and trekking-pole tents.
+The most ultralight of tents achieve their weight by being single-wall (usually made of expensive DCF), non-freestanding, and trekking-pole.

 What I use